City on Duggan:

 There is no doubt over the calibre of player Nick Cushing battled to sign during the off-season.
 Named as the FA Women’s Young Player of the Year in 2009, the England Women’s Under-23 Player of the Year in 2012 and North West Female Player of the Year in 2013, Duggan is no stranger to national plaudits.

 Duggan signed from Everton Ladies where she began her career at the age of 15.
 Since breaking into the side in 2007, she established herself as a regular in the senior side, gaining valuable Champions League experience and asserting significant influence on Everton’s successful 2010 FA Women’s Cup campaign.

 Away from home, youth provided a catalyst for various commendable international successes for Duggan.
 The Liverpool-born striker came on to score on her debut for England Under-17s and has since consistently found the net at under-19, 20 and 23 levels.

-She scored her first City goals in a 2-1 win over Reading in the FA Women's Cup and went on to find the net ten times in her debut season for the Club.
+She scored her first City goals in a 2-1 win over Reading in the FA Women's Cup and went on to find the net ten times in her debut season and nine times the season after.

 Amongst those strikes were a Continental Cup semi-final winner at Hyde, a stunning chest-and-volley and a few 'postage stamp' worldies.
 Her strike against Chelsea on the final day of the 2014 league season was voted as the Nissan City Goal of the Season and FA Women's Super League Goal of the Season.